tensorspace-team/tensorspace-converter/README.md

 ## <div id="motivation">Motivation</div>

-[TensorSpace](https://github.com/tensorspace-team/tensorspace) is a JavaScript framework used to 3D visualize pre-trained deep learning models built by TensorFlow, Keras and TensorFlow.js.
+[TensorSpace](https://github.com/tensorspace-team/tensorspace) is a JavaScript framework used to 3D visualize deep learning models built by TensorFlow, Keras and TensorFlow.js.
 Before applying TensorSpace to the pre-trained model, there is an important pipeline - TensorSpace model preprocessing ( Checkout this [article](https://tensorspace.org/html/docs/preIntro.html) for more information about TensorSpace preprocessing ).
 TensorSpace-Converter is designed to simplify the model preprocessing and generate a TensorSpace compatible model easily and quickly.

 Without TensorSpace-Converter, the developer needs to be expert on the pre-trained model and machine learning library the model used.
 For example, if the developer has an LeNet pre-trained model built by tf.keras, it is required to know the structure of the LeNet network as well as how to implement a new multi-output model by tf.keras.
 Now, with TensorSpace-Converter, it only needs some commands to complete the preprocessing process.
 For example, the developer only needs to use the [commands](#tensorflow) to preprocess a tf.keras pre-trained model.